What is a Field Experience in Criminal Justice?

 Who May Enroll in CJ 4380 or CJ 4680?

-How are Field Experiences Arranged?
+How to arrange Field Experiences

 Are There Paid Field Experience Positions?

 - Paid Field Experience positions are very rare.
 Most field experiences are coordinated through the respective agency's volunteer office